 How can we close the gender pay gap?

-The EHRC outlines its strategy for closing the pay gap on its website.
+The EHRC website outlines its strategy for closing the pay gap.
 Its main recommendations are as follows:

 Alexandra Anders, talent director at human capital management software company Cornerstone OnDemand, explains that closing the gender pay gap is primarily about building and maintaining a more diverse workforce.